Forest Therapy

-Forest Therapy, the art and science of “shinrin-yoku”, is a delightful form of contemplative walking in a wooded area, gently connecting us to the natural world through actively engaging our senses.
+Well, forest bathing or “forest therapy”, is the art and science of “shinrin-yoku”, a delightful form of contemplative walking in a wooded area, gently connecting us to the natural world through actively engaging our senses.
 Sound, sight, smell, taste and touch can heighten our awareness of the intricacy of the life all around us.
 Intentionally paying attention-while walking slowly, ‘and pausing often- can help us notice so much more than walking to ‘get somewhere’.

 The health benefits of forest therapy are numerous: Moving our muscles increases the circulation of blood and lymphatic fluids, which helps decrease blood sugar and blood pressure.
 Our lymphatic system is primarily moved as muscles contract, and that helps rid us of waste products more quickly.
 Trees emit phytoncides, which are their way of fending off germs and insects…and, happily these aromatic oils stimulate our “natural killer cells”- which are lymphocytes able to bind to bacterial and virus-infected cells and tumor cells, and kill them!
 NK cells are unique: they have the ability to recognize stressed cells in the absence of antibodies, which allows for a much faster immune reaction.